Nonintersecting Brownian motions on the unit circle: Interpolation problem and Riemann--Hilbert problem associated to discrete Gaussian orthogonal polynomials

 and

-The steepest descent analysis of the IP for a general class of orthogonal polynomials is described in \cite{Bleher-Liechty11} in the case $\tau=0$ (see also \cite{Baik-Kriecherbauer-McLaughlin-Miller07} for polynomials orthogonal on a finite lattice).
-For the discrete Gaussian orthogonal polynomials the analysis for a general $\tau$ was given in \cite{Liechty12} for the case $T=T_c+o(1)$ as $n\to \infty$.
+The steepest descent analysis of the IP for a general class of orthogonal polynomials is described in \citet{Bleher-Liechty11} in the case $\tau=0$ [see also \citet{Baik-Kriecherbauer-McLaughlin-Miller07} for polynomials orthogonal on a finite lattice].
+For the discrete Gaussian orthogonal polynomials the analysis for a general $\tau$ was given in \citet{Liechty12} for the case $T=T_c+o(1)$ as $n\to\infty$.
 The analysis consists of a sequence of transformations

-The first transformation $\mathbf P_n \rightarrow \mathbf R_n$ reduces the IP to a Riemann-Hilbert problem (RHP).
-The second transformation $\mathbf R_n \rightarrow \mathbf T_n$ uses the $g$-function to give a RHP which approaches the identity matrix as $z\to\infty$.
-The third transformation $\mathbf T_n \rightarrow \mathbf S_n$ is local and involves transformations only close to the support of the equilibrium measure.
-The RHP for $\mathbf S_n$ can be approximated by RHP's for which we can write explicit solutions in different regions of the complex plane, and $\mathbf X_n$ is uniformly close to the identity matrix.
+The first transformation $\mathbf P_n \rightarrow\mathbf R_n$ reduces the IP to a Riemann--Hilbert problem (RHP).
+The second transformation $\mathbf R_n \rightarrow\mathbf T_n$ uses the $g$-function to give a RHP which approaches the identity matrix as $z\to\infty$.
+The third transformation $\mathbf T_n \rightarrow\mathbf S_n$ is local and involves transformations only close to the support of the equilibrium measure.
+The RHP for $\mathbf S_n$ can be approximated by RHPs for which we can write explicit solutions in different regions of the complex plane, and $\mathbf X_n$ is uniformly close to the identity matrix.